Mockova/help/uptime/false-timeouts/index.rst

 For details about older incidents, select the issue in your Issues Timeline located in the **Reports** of your project's dashboard.

-Feel free to contact our team if you have more questions about short-term
-incidents: support@testomato.com.